 Accessing the SOAP API

-The Reporting Services Web service is an XML Web service with a Simple Object Access Protocol (SOAP) API that consists of methods and a set of complex type objects that you can use to access the complete functionality of Reporting Services.
+The Report Server Web service uses Simple Object Access Protocol (SOAP) over HTTP and acts as a communications interface between client programs and the report server.
+The Web service provides two endpoints - one for report execution and one for report management - and consists of methods and a set of complex type objects that you can use to access the complete functionality of Reporting Services.
 To call the service, you must reference the Reporting Services Web Services Description Language (WSDL).

 To call a Web service successfully, you must know how to access the service, what operations the service supports, what parameters the service expects, and what the service returns.
 WSDL provides this information in an XML document that can be read or processed by a computer.